Life on Board an Antarctic Cruise Ship

 Last Minute WILDFOOT Latest Deals

-Book select dates now and receive up to 20% discount off the published rates!
+Black Friday Discount!
+Book select dates by 30th November and receive up to 40% discount off select cabins!!

 The Drake Passage between Ushuaia and the Antarctic Peninsula can be a very rough crossing, but some ships are equipped with stabilisers to make the crossing as comfortable as possible.
 Once you reach the Antarctic the ship will be sailing in the lee of the peninsula.
 Adverse weather, ice, or political conditions may require that changes be made to your itinerary or certain shore excursions altered.